pacmax2/files-cleaner/README.md

 # File Cleaner
-Finds all duplicates in a directory and deletes them if requested.
+Finds all duplicates in a directory and remove/delete if requested.

 ##  How to use: